Integrating RStudio Server Pro and Jupyter with PySpark#

 Select the RStudio Server Pro node from the list of nodes.

-Follow the steps in the wizard and then re-deploy the client configuration.
+Follow the steps in the wizard and then re-deploy the client configuration by clicking the Deploy button.

 You can then repeat this process to add all of the necessary roles that are listed above.